crasm/dead-simple-home-manager/README.md

 # Dead Simple Home Manager

 I found it frustrating to establish a clear and simple setup for a cross-platform nix flake home-manager configuration.
-Experienced nix users offer their own intricate configurations with custom functions (sometimes recursive!) and external flakes that add too much complexity for a beginner, while basic guides fail to account for essential cross-platform functionality
+Experienced nix users offer their own intricate configurations with custom functions (sometimes recursive!) and external flakes that add too much complexity for a beginner, while basic guides fail to account for essential cross-platform functionality.

-So, here's Dead Simple Home Manager, a straightforward and easy-to-understand nix flake configuration that ensures seamless cross-platform use.
+So, here's Dead Simple Home Manager, a straightforward and easy-to-understand nix flake configuration that works cross-platform.
 I've tested it on Linux and macOS, but it could easily generalize to other systems.

 Just follow these steps: